Natanaelvich/ai-smart-marketplace/README.md

 Study project - feel free to fork and experiment!

-## 📄 License
+## 📝 License

-This project is for educational purposes.
+This project is licensed under the MIT License.
+See the LICENSE file for details.